Scenic Cycling Routes

 Historic Murfreesboro’s charming downtown provides a dose of Americana and a hospitable start to our tour.
 We’ll meet midday in time to enjoy a quick spin ride in the beautiful surrounding countryside before dining as a group tonight.

 Murfreesboro was also the site of one of the bloodiest conflicts of the Civil War.
 The Battle of Stones River began on the last day of 1862 and neither side was ever credited with an outright victory.
 However, the Confederate retreat in its wake was a strategic victory for the Union Army as Murfreesboro became a major supply depot for the Union troops and served to split the Confederate Army east to west.
+Today, the battlefield site is a place of peace and tranquility, with bicycle trails running through it.

 Day 2